Here's a question that keeps most business leaders up at night: Are you making million-dollar people decisions based on gut instinct?

 How Are Leading Companies Using HR Analytics?

 Let's move from theory to reality.
-Here's how three organizations leveraged hr analytics to solve real business problems.
+Here's how organizations leveraged HR analytics to solve real business problems.

 Google: Cutting Hiring Costs by 62%